deployKF/website/content/guides/platform/deploykf-authentication.md

 ---
+description: >-
+  Learn about user authentication and connecting with external identity providers in deployKF.
+  Active Directory, Okta, GitHub, Google, AWS Cognito, and more.

+# TODO: remove new status, after a while
+status: new

 # disable the mkdocs-macros-plugin for this page
 ignore_macros: true

-status: new
 ---

 # User Authentication and External Identity Providers

-This guide explains how to __configure user authentication__ and connect with __external identity providers__ in deployKF.
+Learn about __user authentication__ and connecting with __external identity providers__ in deployKF.

 !!! tip "Related Guides"